 Admissions & Aid

-The co-educational Graduate School of Arts and Sciences invites applications from academically prepared prospective students.
-Applicants are strongly advised to make personal contact with the graduate director and faculty members in the departments to which they plan to apply.
+Bryn Mawr's co-educational Graduate School of Arts and Sciences invites applications from academically prepared prospective students.
+Applicants are strongly advised to make personal contact with the Director of Graduate Studies and faculty members in the departments to which they plan to apply.